 5 Tips for Making Time to Exercise

-Shared blog post written by United Zion Retirement Community originally posted here.
+Shared blog post from United Zion Retirement Community

 Regular exercise improves mood; helps prevents chronic diseases; boost immune function; aids long-term cognitive function; protects against bone loss; decreases pain; maintains strength and range of motion; and reduces risk of injury.
 The CDC recommends a 150 minutes of moderate endurance activity a week for adults 65 years of age or older.
 This includes aerobic, stretching and strength-building activities.
 Even just carving out 15-20 minutes each day to do these activities can keep you healthier and help improve your lifestyle.

 Here are 5 ideas to help incorporate exercise into your day:

 - Sign up for a gym: many insurance plans include Silver and Fit or Silver Sneakers, which gets you free memberships to local gyms like the Lititz Rec.